Rule 5122-40-15 | Medication units.

 (1) Homeless shelters, jails, prisons, or county or local boards of public health, located no further than ninety miles from the primary opioid treatment program;

 (4) Appalachian counties, as defined by https://www.arc.gov/appalachian_region/CountiesinAppalachia.asp.
-These medication units may be opened no closer than forty-five miles and no further than ninety miles to the primary opioid treatment program.
+These medication units may be opened no closer than forty-five miles and no further than ninety miles to the primary opioid treatment program; or,

-(C) Medication units shall provide medication dosing and may provide urine screen collection, and shall adhere to all state and federal regulations for those services.
+(C) Medication units shall provide both medication administration and personally furnishing and may provide urine screen collection, and shall adhere to all state and federal regulations for those services.
 Any other services provided at the medication unit shall have prior approval by Ohio department of mental health and addiction services and the substance abuse and mental health services agency.

 The medical director shall visit the medication unit at least: